We Share the Same Sun: Music video

 The music video for "We Share the Same Sun" was directed by Jones.
 It features the band in a low-lit room performing while an image projector displays various multicoloured patterns on them and the wall behind them.
-Note: The thumbnail shows the multicoloured patterns the image projector displays on the band and wall behind them.
 There are also shots of the projector behind individual band members as they play, creating lens flares.
 Although Jamie Morrison is seen playing the drums in the video it was Javier Weyler who provided the drums on the track.

 Live performances

 In March 2013, Stereophonics held a March Tour to support Graffiti on the Train and "We Share the Same Sun" was played at all the shows.
-Note: Stereophonics or 2013 has to be clicked on manually.
 The band were booked for several summer festivals in 2013, including Pinkpop Festival (16 June), T in the Park (14 July) and the V Festival (18 August), where they performed the song.
-When performing at Radio 2 In Concert, the song was the first of 6 songs to be played from the album.
+When performing at Radio 2 in Concert, the song was the first of 6 songs to be played from the album.

 Critical response

 Initial reviews of "We Share the Same Sun" have been mixed to positive.
 When reviewing Graffiti on the Train, Drowned in Sound contributor Sean Adams gave the song a positive review, calling it one of the stand-out tracks on the record.
 He compared the beginning of the track to "Landslide" by Fleetwood Mac.
 Eric Allen from American Songwriter called the song "moody" but stated, "it becomes glaringly obvious the band has regrouped and rediscovered their passion for making records."

 Matthew Horton at the BBC had a less enthusiastic response, describing it as "turning a bluesy guitar over and over against sinister keys – no quick rewards here."
 At NME, Tom Howard had a negative response writing, "By slowly fading into the background of pop culture, the Stereophonics have created some space to pump out the same old stuff for their fans.
-So on ‘We Share The Same Sun’ Kelly Jones is gruff and there’s a big chorus, and the faithful will lap it up like hairy dogs with bowls of ice-cold water in hot weather."
+So on 'We Share The Same Sun' Kelly Jones is gruff and there’s a big chorus, and the faithful will lap it up like hairy dogs with bowls of ice-cold water in hot weather."